alundiak/showcases/design-patterns/README.md

 - The Module pattern allows you to split up your code into smaller, reusable pieces.
 - ES2015 introduced built-in JavaScript modules.

+**Factory?** or **Factory Method**:
+- A function is a "factory function" when it returns a new object without the use of the `new` keyword!
+- A factory function is a function that returns another function or object.
+It is often used to create closures, which are functions that have access to variables from their lexical scope even after the scope has finished executing.
+- In JavaScript, the factory pattern isn’t much more than a function that returns an object without using the new keyword.
+ES6 arrow functions allow us to create small factory functions that implicitly return an object each time.
+- Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+- Factory Method can be used for creating cross-platform UI elements without coupling the client code to concrete UI classes.
+- Factory Method can be used when you want to provide users of your library or framework with a way to extend its internal components.
+- Many designs start by using Factory Method (less complicated and more customizable via subclasses) and evolve toward Abstract Factory, Prototype, or Builder (more flexible, but more complicated).
+- Abstract Factory classes are often based on a set of Factory Methods, but you can also use Prototype to compose the methods on these classes.
+- You can use Factory Method along with Iterator to let collection subclasses return different types of iterators that are compatible with the collections.

+**Abstract Factory**:

+- Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.
+- Builder focuses on constructing complex objects step by step.
+Abstract Factory specializes in creating families of related objects.
+Abstract Factory returns the product immediately, whereas Builder lets you run some additional construction steps before fetching the product.
+- Abstract Factory can serve as an alternative to Facade when you only want to hide the way the subsystem objects are created from the client code.
+- Abstract Factories, Builders and Prototypes can all be implemented as Singletons.

 ### Structural patterns